AbdelrahmanZayed/AbdelrahmanZayed.github.io/fun.md

 <img src="figures/kickboxing.jpg" width="400">

-I play kickboxing, although I am still not very good at it and I get punched in the face in almost every fight!
+I play kickboxing, although I am still not very good at it, and I get punched in the face in almost every fight!
 I also love reading!
 For me, spending time reading is as exciting as spending time with one of my close friends!